Sin and Iniquity Block Our Healing

 This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.
 17 For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would.
 18 But if ye be led of the Spirit, ye are not under the law.
 Galatians 5:16-18 KJV

 What blocks our healing is continuing to walk according to our flesh – according to sin, according to our own ways, whether that is through generational iniquity or personal sins.
 This is why praying for healing only works 5-10% of the time.
 When it doesn’t work, it’s time to turn to our Heavenly Father and ask Him to help us to search out any root issue that is giving that disease a legal right to our lives.
 According to our experience at Be in Health®, over 80% of diseases have a spiritual root issue.
-There is something that has opened the door to the enemy’s “blessings” in a person’s life.
+There is something that has opened the door to the enemy’s “blessings” (which are actually a curse) in a person’s life.

 My brethren, count it all joy when ye fall into divers temptations; 3 Knowing this, that the trying of your faith worketh patience.
 4 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.
 James 1:2-4 KJV